Open Educational Resources

 Our OER Story

 TCC's success with OER is the legacy of students investing in students.
-During the Recession, college tuition was going up.
-Students knew they couldn't do anything about that -- but they could do something about the cost of textbooks, which can make up almost a third of a community college student's total cost each quarter.
-The Associated Students of TCC (ASTCC) voted to fund OER development, starting with the most-enrolled classes.
+As textbook costs skyrocketed over the years, TCC students decided to take action.
+In 2011-2012, the Associated Students of TCC (ASTCC) voted to fund OER development, starting with the most-enrolled classes.
 TCC matched those funds.
 And we've been developing and implementing OER ever since.

 OER isn't just about saving money.
 It's about providing the best educational experience possible for students.
 OER is opt-in, which means that if instructors feel that a traditional textbook would best serve their students, that's what we'll use.
 As OER materials are adopted, we've surveyed both students and instructors.
 And both students and instructors have told us that OER materials provide a learning experience that's as good or better as a traditional textbook experience.